Skip to main content

 Why Bolt?

 Bolt solves the problem of running security tools that require a Linux environment.
-Instead of installing dozens of tools locally, Bolt runs them in an isolated Docker container.
+Instead of installing tools locally, Bolt runs them in an isolated Docker container with a plugin architecture.

 FeatureWithout BoltWith Bolt